jj230/jj230/azure-soc.md

 ## REFLECTIONS

-I learned through this project how to set up a network on Azure, including VMs, NSGs, Log Analytics, Microsoft Sentinel, and Entra ID.
+Through this project, I learned not only how to manage aspects of a SOC, I also learned important steps into creating it.
+I experienced how to set up & manage a network on Azure, including VMs, NSGs, Log Analytics, Microsoft Sentinel, and Entra ID.
 I learned how to create different workbooks and attack maps based on incoming incidents.
 I learned to use KQL and sort through thousands of logs.
-I practiced responding to incidents and remediating them.
+I experienced responding to incidents and remediating them.
 I also learned to work with and apply security recommendations, specifically with NIST 800-53.

 This project shows how important even the smallest steps are to hardening an environment.
 Only minimal hardening steps were taken, but the results were dramatic.
 For a network with higher needs, valuable resources, and sensitive information, I would certainly want to secure the environment further.
 The Azure environment was fully set up for me to easily take those next steps to secure the environment even more if need be.
-I also could have added different recommendations to the environment to check against those.
+I also could have added different recommendations/framework to Microsoft Defender to check on my environment's security posture in relation to those frameworks.

-I would like to better understand why there are still security events after hardening: what are they, how could I stop them, and why didn't they show up on the maps.
-Now that I have a good visualization for this project, I would be curious to re-create this lab a 2nd time to more deeply understand it and to experiment with applying more of the NIST 800-53 recommendations.
+For another project, I'd like to get more hands on experience with fine-tuning alerts.
+By fine-tuning the alerts that come in, I could minimize the number of incidents that need to be sorted and allow analysts to put more focus on the ones that most matter.